DonaldKLee/Focomend/README.md

 Date: February 6th 2021

-Focomend is a Chrome Extension that filters out your YouTube reccomendations and hide comments!
-This prevents distractions and helps you stay on track when watching YouTube.
+YouTube can be addicting, especially recommendations.
+Focomend is a Chrome Extension designed to filter out your YouTube recommendations and hide comments to prevents distractions and help you stay on track when watching YouTube.

 Note: Because this extension scans through all YouTube videos loaded by the browser, although this is uncommon, you may experience some lag on YouTube.